benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - Similarly we need to verify actual results to validate the UI
 - With Enzyme
-  - We `runAllPromises()` again to watch for after the `fetch()`
+  - **ONE:** We `runAllPromises()` again to watch for after the `fetch()`
-  - Update because the UI has updated behind the scenes
+  - **TWO:** Update because the UI has updated behind the scenes
-  - We'll probably validate that the entire container exists using a selector like class name
+  - **THREE:** We'll probably validate that the entire container exists using a selector like class name
-  - And then we'll want to verify that the correct number of championship UIs have displayed
+  - **FOUR:** And then we'll want to verify that the correct number of championship UIs have displayed
   - Since the Rockets have won 2 championships, we verify that we get back 2 items
   - We'd probably go on to verify individual information, but you get the idea
 - With RTL
-  - Again we have `findBy*` at our disposal to wait for something to display
+  - **FIVE:** Again we have `findBy*` at our disposal to wait for something to display
-  - Instead of waiting by the container, which is invisible to the user
+- Instead of waiting for the container, which is invisible to the user
-  - We wait for the `<h4>` "Championship header" that's w/in the container (what the user sees)
+  - We wait for the `<h4>` "Championship header" that's w/in the container (what the user actually sees)
 - Then afterward we can use normal `getBy*`/`query*` queries because UI has fully rendered
+  - We don't have to keep waiting
-  - Since we can't search by class name like we did with `.champ-info` for Enzyme...
+- **SIX:** Since we can't search by class name like we did with `.champ-info` for Enzyme...
-  - Using "Year" as a proxy in searching by text
+  - We're using "Year" headings as a proxy in searching by text
-  - We could have added a `data-testid` attribute and searched `byTestId` like I mentioned
+  - We could have added a `data-testid` attribute and searched `*ByTestId` like I mentioned
-  - But the key here is that since we expect multiple items we use `getAllByText`
+  - But the key here is that since we expect multiple items we use `get*All*ByText` to select multiple

 /////
 <!-- .slide: data-background="url(../../img/enzyme-to-rtl/mountain-pass-tom-wheatley-b6b5oXwdwzY-unsplash.jpeg) no-repeat center" data-background-size="cover" -->